Saxthorpe

 31st December 2002

 Newly woven cloth was washed, pressed and kneaded.
 Originally it was put in a trough and trodden.
-Later it was mechanically beaten by wooden hammers, geared to a wheel, which pulverised the cloth.
-Fuller's earth was used to mat the material and give it body and at the same time remove the grease from the newly woven cloth.
+Later it was mechanically beaten by wooden hammers, geared to a wheel, which clobbered the cloth.
+Fuller's earth was used to mat the cloth and give it body and at the same time remove the grease from the newly woven cloth.

 I well remember many a summer afternoon spent playing in the pipes under the road and tickling trout that lay under the down stream ends.